Concordium/concordium.github.io/source/shared/net/resources/glossary.rst

 Staked Amount
 =============

-:ref:`bakers<glossary-baker>` can have part of the balance of its account staked.
+:ref:`Bakers<glossary-baker>` can have part of the balance of its account staked.
 The amount that is staked remains locked while staked and cannot be transferred or moved in any way.
 The staked amount is proportional to the :ref:`lottery power<glossary-lottery-power>` of a baker.